 Beautiful sunroom design doesn’t need a ton of square footage.
 As long as you bring the indoors and outdoors together as one cohesive space, the amount of elbow room is nearly irrelevant.

-Use up all your sunroom’s available vertical space for decor and functionality.
+Use up all of your sunroom’s available vertical space for decor and functionality.
 Hanging wicker chairs are super trendy right now.
-They’re both easy to find and affordable, and fit in perfectly with laidback sunroom decor.
+They’re both easy to find and affordable and fit in perfectly with laidback sunroom decor.
 Similarly, use shelves and hanging baskets to display potted plants.

 White paint is perhaps the most neutral decor choice in existence, but it will shine in the right space.
 In a sunroom, white walls will reflect the natural sunlight to make the room feel larger and brighter.
 Textured throw pillows or blankets will soften the space.

-Predominantly white decor also doesn’t need to be overly modern.
-Add pops of blue for a French Country look.
-Or pair whitewashed furniture with neutral shades for a subtle farmhouse sunroom design.
+The predominantly white decor also doesn’t need to be overly modern.
+Add pops of blue for a French country look, or pair whitewashed furniture with neutral shades for a subtle farmhouse sunroom design.

 For a simple sunroom design, you should prioritize function and comfort.
 The space might benefit from a large sectional or a set of wicker chairs – only you can decide which is right for your home.
 Only after the room’s functional needs are met should you think about introducing actual decor.